50 Stunning Retro and Vintage Hairstyles for Women

 24. Retro Bold Hairstyles for Women

-Nowadays, a cool idea is to spice up vintage hairstyles with modern elements.
-For example, you can take any pin-up hairstyle and make it stand out with an adventurous color.
+A fun way to refresh vintage hairstyles today is by mixing them with modern details.
+For instance, you can take a classic pin-up style and make it pop with an adventurous hair color.

-You don’t necessarily have to use the bright blue in our example, but just keep the essence in mind.
+It doesn’t have to be the bright blue shown in the example, but the idea is to keep that same bold, playful spirit in mind.

 25. Vintage Pompadour Hairstyles

-The pompadour is one of the vintage hairstyles that looks exceptional on men and women alike.
+The pompadour is one of those vintage hairstyles that looks amazing on both men and women.

 26. Stacked Bob Vintage Hairstyles